morarupasukaru/devdocs/backend/Kafka.md

     * as number of servers increase, number of zookeeper server should increase as well
     * if there are several zookeeper servers, one has the lead (informs kafka) and other are followers (communicate with the leader)
-  * **controlling consumer liveliness**: a thread on the broker checks if consumers are alive/ if he receives heartbeats from consumers)
+  * **controlling consumer liveliness**: a thread on the broker checks if consumers are alive (if he receives heartbeats from consumers)
   * **kafka guarantees**:
     * messages are appended to a topic-partition in the order they are sent
     * consumers read messages in the order stored in a topic-partition